Deformation of rational singularities and Hodge structure

-using the Grauert-Riemenschneider theorem (which implies that $\R\rho_*\om_{\Yt}=\rho_*\om_{\Yt}$) together with the {\it Grothendieck group\1} of coherent $\OO_Y$-modules and the {\it Euler characteristic,} since the support of $\E'$ is discrete.
-This finishes the proof of Proposition~(2.7). \msn {\bf Remarks~2.7.} (i) If we do not assume that the non-rational locus is discrete, we cannot conclude that $\E'=0$.
+using the Grauert-Riemenschneider theorem (which implies that $\R\rho_*\om_{\Yt}=\rho_*\om_{\Yt}$) together with the {\it Euler characteristic,} where we can deduce $\E'=0$ from $\chi(Y,\E')=0$, since the support of the $\OO_Y$-module $\E'$ is discrete.
+This finishes the proof of Proposition~(2.8). \msn {\bf Remarks~2.8.} (i) If we do not assume that the non-rational locus is discrete, we cannot conclude that $\E'=0$.
 For instance, if $\E'\cong i_*\OO_{\PP^1}(-1)$ with $i:\PP^1\into Y$ a closed immersion, we have

-\ms (ii) There may be a counterexample to the converse of Theorem~1 if we do not assume $Y$ Du Bois.
-In the $Y$ Du Bois case, this seems to be a quite nontrivial question.
+\ms (ii) There may be a counterexample to the converse of Theorem~1 if we do not assume $Y$ Du~Bois.
+In the $Y$ Du~Bois case, this seems to be a quite nontrivial question.